akalenuk/milasm/README.md

     ((write: "Hello!"))

-When you want to write a macro with the block of macros or ILAsm code as a macros variable, use double curly brackets: `{{ }}`.
+When you want to write a macro with the block of other macros or some ILAsm code as a macros variable, use double curly brackets: `{{ }}`.
+Kind of a cheap take on first-order macros if you wish.

 Note that apart from the parenthesis, the syntax of these macroses is non restricted.
 Macroexpansion uses primitive prolog style pattern-matching with atoms being always separated by space, so you can use almost any symbols in your macro definition.
 Just remember that all identifiers starting with `$` are supposed to be macro variables.

 And there is one special macro variable: `$#`.
 It is a macro expansion instance ID. it is intended for branching, so you can make labels like `HERE_$#:` expanding like `HERE_$5:` or `HERE_$16:` or `HERE_$192:` anew every time the macro expansion is happening.

-Another feature is files inclusion dedicated for macros.
-You can write your macros' definitions in the same file the code is, or you can store them elsewhere and then include them with double corner braces like this:
+Another feature is files inclusion dedicated for macros only.
+You can write your macros definitions in the same file your code is, but you can store them elsewhere and then include them with double corner braces like this:

     <<console_input_output.min>>

-I didn't want to mess with all CLR infrastructure, so this is not the usual C-style inline. it deliberately works with macros definitions only ignoring all the other text: code or comments.
-I recomend keeping extension for these files `min` (for macros include) to avoid confusion mixing them with the code files.
+I didn't want to mess with all CLR infrastructure, so this is not the usual C-style inline. it deliberately works with *macros definitions only* ignoring all the other text: code or comments.
+I'd recomend keeping extension for these files `min` (for macros include) to avoid confusion mixing them with the code files but this is not an inherent restriction.

-That's it so far.
-Enjoy!
+**TL&DR**

+This is a readable Assembly made of prolog-like pattern matching macros.